becarpenter/book6/pdf/baked.md

   "MUST NOT be reassigned for other use except by a future IETF standards action."
 Given that, it can't be reabsorbed into the IANA Global Unicast address space.
-- It is also listed as a seperate label in the IPv6 Prefix Policy Table outlined in [RFC 6724](https://www.rfc-editor.org/rfc/rfc6724.html) as 11 with a precendence of 1.
+- It is also listed as a separate label in the IPv6 Prefix Policy Table outlined in [RFC 6724](https://www.rfc-editor.org/rfc/rfc6724.html) as 11 with a precedence of 1.
 - RFC 3879 also states that "Existing implementations and deployments MAY continue to use this prefix"